-In Texas, there are currently two organizations that are approved by the Texas State Board of Education to offer HSE exams in Texas, the GED Testing Service (GED exam), and ETS (HiSET exam).
+In Texas, there is currently one organization that is approved by the Texas State Board of Education to offer HSE exams in Texas, the GED Testing Service (GED exam).

 The four GED subtests are separate exams (modules) that correspond to the academic subject fields of Language Arts, Mathematics, Science, and Social Studies.